April 2026

 2) Formatting — GPT closes the gap, Opus keeps the crown

 Formatting was GPT-5.4's weak spot: correct workbooks that looked rough.
 GPT-5.5 closes most of that gap — clean headers, consistent number formats, reasonable structure.
 It still doesn't hit Opus 4.6's bar.
-Opus 4.6 output looks like it came off an MD's desk.
+Opus 4.6 output looks like a deliverable ready for an MD.
 GPT-5.5 is solid; Opus 4.6 is best-in-class.
 Same prompt, same task:

 Same prompt, same task — formatting from scratch